-Where a project is a temporary one time performed endeavour that has a definite start and end.
-For example, construction of a Dam, a bridge, etc. You build a particular dam one time the rest is just maintenance.
+Where a project is a temporary one time performed endeavor that has a definite start and end—for example, construction of a Dam, a bridge, etc. You build a particular dam one time.
+The rest is just maintenance.

 Evolution of Project Management

 Project management history can be divided into two categories;

 Today we cannot understand how the Pyramids of Egypt around were built 2500 BC, and the same is the case for the Great Wall of China established in 208 BC.
 But historical data shows that these megaprojects were done through sheer project management.
 You can name those organizers as managers, soldiers, and the labor as criminals and slaves.

 The 19th century is considered the birth of modern project management as we recognize it today.
 Let us see a brief recent history.

 1911: Frederic Taylor published The Principle of Scientific Management to organize the steel industry worker.

 1917: Henry Gantt introduced the Gantt Chart, and they consider him as the father of modern project management